Starmer appoints new transport secretary after Haigh resigns

 Ms Haigh became the first minister to quit Sir Keir Starmer’s government after admitting she was convicted for making a false report to police over a mobile phone being stolen 10 years ago.

+On Friday, Downing Street declined to clarify whether the prime minister knew about Ms Haigh’s criminal conviction when he appointed her to the role and said new information had come to light that led to her resignation.

-Ms Alexander, who has been the MP for Swindon South since July’s general election, has been handed the role after serving as a minister in the Ministry of Justice.
+Ms Alexander, who has been the MP for Swindon South since July’s general election, has been handed the role after previously serving as a justice minister.

-Previously, she served as the MP for Lewisham East from 2010 to 2018, during which time she served as the shadow health secretary under Jeremy Corbyn’s leadership of the party.
+From 2010 to 2018, she was the MP for Lewisham East, during which time she served as the shadow health secretary under Jeremy Corbyn’s leadership of the party.

 Between 2018 and 2021, she worked as Sadiq Khan’s deputy transport mayor.

-Her predecessor’s resignation drew questions about Sir Keir’s judgement when it emerged on Thursday night that he had appointed her to his shadow cabinet in 2020 after she had disclosed the offence to him.
+Her predecessor’s resignation drew questions about Sir Keir’s judgement when it emerged on Thursday night that he had appointed Ms Haigh to his shadow cabinet in 2020 after it was claimed she had disclosed the offence to him.

-An ally of Ms Haigh confirmed that as Labour leader Sir Keir knew “all the facts” around her conviction when he appointed her to his shadow cabinet.
+An ally of Ms Haigh confirmed Sir Keir knew “all the facts” around her conviction when he appointed her to his shadow cabinet.
 At the time, the Labour leader was described as “extremely empathetic” to Ms Haigh.

-Subsequently, he promoted her three times in the full knowledge of her past crime.
-This included trusting her with the shadow Northern Ireland brief, a subject close to the prime minister’s heart.
+But Sir Keir’s spokesman repeatedly told journalists that her resignation came after new information emerged.

+“Following further information emerging, the prime minister has accepted Louise Haigh‘s resignation,” the spokesman said.

+“The police referred the matter to the CPS [Crown Prosecution Service] and I appeared before magistrates.”

+She added it was a “genuine mistake” and she did not gain anything from it.

 Ms Haigh, 37, had been the youngest member of the cabinet and was at the forefront of a socialist agenda in transport, with the renationalisation of rail and bringing buses back into public ownership.
-She also managed to secure £1 billion investment in buses and £500 million for pot holes as well as trying to bring some settlement to the beleaguered HS2 project.
+She also managed to secure a £1 billion investment in buses and £500 million for potholes, as well as trying to bring some settlement to the beleaguered HS2 project.

 Ms Haigh said she was “totally committed to our political project” but she would be better able to serve from outside the government.